What is cognitive automation and when should you use it?

 You can see a direct comparison between process and cognitive automation in the flowcharts below:

-When should you use cognitive automation?
+When should you use cognitive process automation?

 The hype around cognitive automation can unfortunately often inspire too much initial confidence and scope in some organisations’ RPA pilot projects.
 Often, this is not down to failures in the cognitive technology itself, but rather the failure of organisations to fully appreciate the complexities and risks of implementing it.